Protecting Our Spiritual Health

 Practice Celebration and Lament

-Go online and find one person to rejoice with and one person to mourn with.
-Reply to them.
-Message them, or go the extra mile and call them.
-If you don’t use social media, call a friend or family member and ask them to share a joy or sorrow with you.
+Identify one person to rejoice with and one person to mourn with.
+Reach out to them.
+Message them, call them, or go the extra mile and meet up with them.
+Ask them to share a joy or sorrow with you.

 Write a letter to someone in a local nursing home/assisted living facility and another letter to someone in a local prison/jail.
 Call and/or look on websites to discern how to go about this.
-Even if it takes a little bit to get a pen pal at either facility, people who live in these places will be especially grateful to get letters right now, since they cannot have visitors.
+Even if it takes a little bit to get a pen pal at either facility, people who live in these places will be especially grateful to receive letters.
+Alternatively, donate to a shelter.